-Each trial aims to provide new connections for regional communities, whether it be for commuters, people attending medical or business appointments, shopping trips, recreational activities or to catch up with family and friends.
+Each trial aims to provide new connections for commuting, attending medical or business appointments, shopping, recreational activities and catching up with family and friends.

 The trial of the new connections between Tamworth and Newcastle, Tamworth and Dubbo and Tamworth and Port Macquarie started on Monday 12 March 2018.

 The trial will operate for six months to assess demand for the service and will determine the ongoing whether it continues permanently.